Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

   $ tz pack -w ~/workspace/basicrpk
   ```

-- Install the rpk on the target
+- Install the rpk on the target:

   Windows&reg;:
   ```